E. A. Kimball

 Before Antietam

-He was a Mexican War veteran, having served in the 9th US Infantry as a Captain in 1847.
-Before the War he was a printer, and proprietor and editor of The Age, a liberal Democratic newspaper published in Woodstock, Vermont.
-He mustered into 9th NY as Major, May 4, 1861; promoted to Lieutenant-Colonel, February 14, 1862.
+He was a Mexican War veteran, having served in the 9th United States Infantry as a Captain in 1847-48 and was brevetted Major for bravery there.
+He was then a printer, and proprietor and editor of The Age, a liberal Democratic newspaper published in Woodstock, Vermont.
+He mustered into the 9th New York Infantry as Major on 4 May 1861 and was promoted to Lieutenant Colonel on 14 February 1862.

 On the Campaign

-Col Hawkins was home in New York on a leave of absence, so Kimball led the Regiment.
-They made an excellent charge on Confederate positions below Sharpsburg on the afternoon of the 17th, taking fearsome losses.
+Colonel Hawkins was home in New York on a leave of absence, so Kimball led the Regiment in Maryland.
+They made an excellent charge on Confederate positions below Sharpsburg on the afternoon of 17 September 1862, taking fearsome losses.

 The rest of the War